lokeshkuna/Bus-Link/README.md

 ## Bus Navigation User Reviews

+🕓 Originally developed by our team in early 2024 and re-uploaded here for portfolio purpose.

 A Node.js/Express web app for bus information, navigation, and user reviews.
 It uses EJS for server‑rendered views, MongoDB via Mongoose for persistence, and session/cookie utilities for auth flows with admin and moderator roles.

 ### Features